onflow/flow-go/cmd/execution/README.md

 ## Operation

 In order to execute block, all collections must be requested.
-To validate a collection it must be signed by a proper, staked collection node.
+To validate a collection it must be signed by a proper, authorized collection node.
 Protocol state can be altered by executing transactions, hence parent block must be executed to provide up-to-date copy of protocol state.
 This allows to validate collection nodes identities and in turn, validity of collection itself.
 Having all collections retrieved and Execution State of a parent known - a block execution can commence.